Ultimate Guide to Real Estate Website Conversion Marketing

 The most common way to track your website is to use Google Analytics.
 Google Analytics gives you a comprehensive way to track your website traffic and with little setup.
 Most likely, your website already has Google Analytics installed, and you know to an extent how to use it.

 Actively tracking conversions is where Google Analytics demands a little more attention.
 To track conversions, you’ll need to create JavaScript events – or separate ‘thank you’ pages, and place these events on select pages.
-To track buyer versus seller leads, you can create two separate buyer and seller ‘thank you’ pages, then add a goal to each page.
-Remember that you’d still need to do the redirects on all of your forms!
+It can be quite tricky and you need technical assistance.

 Trends